- $29.95 / £25.00

 - Mar 13, 2018

 - 24 b/w illus.
 4 maps.

-Many Zionists who advocated for the creation of a Jewish state envisioned a nation like any other.
-Yet for Israel’s founders, the nation that emerged against all odds in 1948 was anything but ordinary.
+Many Zionists who advocated the creation of a Jewish state envisioned a nation like any other.
+Yet for Israel’s founders, the state that emerged against all odds in 1948 was anything but ordinary.
 Born from the ashes of genocide and a long history of suffering, Israel was conceived to be unique, a model society and the heart of a prosperous new Middle East.
-It is this paradox, says historian Michael Brenner—the Jewish people’s wish for a homeland both normal and exceptional—that shapes Israel’s ongoing struggle to define itself and secure a place among nations.
+It is this paradox, says historian Michael Brenner — the Jewish people’s wish for a homeland both normal and exceptional—that shapes Israel’s ongoing struggle to define itself and secure a place among nations.
 In Search of Israel is a major new history of this struggle from the late nineteenth century to our time.

 Awards and Recognition

 - Finalist for the 2018 National Jewish Book Award in History, Gerrard and Ella Berman Memorial Award